Personal Loans

 Kristin Marino verified

-If you’re looking for a loan that can cover a large expense or even a smaller one like a minor car repair, you need to learn more about TD Bank.
+If you’re looking for a loan to cover a large expense or even a smaller one, like a minor car repair, you need to learn more about TD Bank.

-Personal loans from TD Bank range from $2,000 to $50,000 and come with a competitive APR for borrowers with good to great credit.
+TD Bank’s personal loans range from $2,000 to $50,000 and have a competitive APR for borrowers with good to great credit.

-With no origination fees, a soft credit pull to start, and the opportunity to choose your own payment due date, TD Bank is an option to consider for those who live in the states in which the bank operates.
+With no origination fees, a soft credit pull to start, and the opportunity to choose your payment due date, TD Bank is an option to consider for those who live in the states where the bank operates.

 Pros and Cons of TD Bank Personal Loans